Ultrafast Sampling-based Kinodynamic Planning via Differential Flatness: Evaluation

-As each method has their own definition of trajectory costs, we choose the trajectory length and planning time as common metrics for comparison, shown in \cref{table:dynobench_results}.
-Qualitatively, \cref{fig:dynobench_viz} plots the trajectories generated by our \mbox{RRT-Connect} (blue solid curves), our SST* (magenta solid curves), iDb-A* (orange dashed curves), and SST* (green dotted curves).
-The baselines iDb-A* and SST* generate shorter trajectories but often take several seconds to plan, especially for complicated robot dynamics such as quadrotors'.
-For all $3$ robot platforms, our \mbox{RRT-Connect} shows significantly faster planning times compared to the baselines, in just a few milliseconds, offering the capability of real-time kinodynamic planning.
-Our SST* planner is slightly slower than our \mbox{RRT-Connect} since it is restricted to a constant control input for each local ``flat" path instead of directly calculating a time-parameterized optimal control value.
+The baselines iDb-A* and SST* generate shorter trajectories but often take several seconds to plan, especially for complicated robot dynamics such as quadrotors.
+Kino-PAX~\cite{perrault2025kino} achieves planning times in the millisecond range by parallelizing the tree expansion \emph{on GPUs} but returns much longer trajectories, possibly due to the ``wandering" effect" from dynamics propagation with sampled suboptimal control.
+While it achieves similar planning times for simple dynamics such as unicycles, it is $\sim$8--300 times slower than our \FLASKRRTC for more complicated systems such as quadrotors.
+For all $3$ robot platforms, our \mbox{\FLASKRRTC} achieves significantly faster planning times than the baselines, in just a few milliseconds, offering the capability of real-time kinodynamic planning.
+Our BVP-augmented \mbox{\FLASKSST} variant is slightly slower than our \mbox{\FLASKRRTC} since it is restricted to a constant control input for each local ``flat" path instead of directly calculating a time-parameterized optimal control value.
 However, it is still significantly faster than the baselines in most cases.
 Meanwhile, our methods maintain comparable trajectory lengths, within 10--20\% of the shortest length across the benchmarking problems.
+Intuitively, this is because the cost function \eqref{eq:flat_cost} prioritizes shorter trajectories, which leads to lower total control effort and trajectory time.
 While our generated trajectories can be further optimized by combining with other optimization-based motion planners, \emph{e.g.}, as initial solutions, this is out of the scope of our paper and left for future work.